 CAP’s Child and Family Development centers offer child and teen development programs for children grades preschool-high school.
 Child development programs include teaching reasoning, communication, social, physical, and emotional development as well as creative expression.
 Participation of the entire family is encouraged through home visits, parenting classes, and involvement in the center.

-S.P.A.R.K.
-(Scholastic Preparation, Arts & Recreation for Kids) serves children ages 9-17.
-Volunteers design presentations and activities to engage students in academics, the arts, and recreational activities, and assist children and teens with homework in all subject areas.
-In the summer, volunteers lead activities such as field trips or day camps.
+AmeriCorps Youth Worker: S.P.A.R.K.
+(Scholastic Preparation, Arts, and Recreation for Kids) serves children ages 5-18.
+The Youth Worker designs presentations and activities to engage students in academics, the arts, and recreational activities, and assists children and teens with homework in all subject areas.
+In the summer, the Youth Worker leads activities such as field trips or day camps.
+Position begins January 2015.